0xPoe/talks/a-sink.slide/slides.md

 After that, I'm gonna talk about what we did to solve it.

 Then, I'm gonna talk about the challenges I faced during the development and how I overcame them.

-Finally, I'm gonna talk about what I learned from this experience.
+I'll also share some of my experiences and what I learned.

 And of course, we'll have a Q&A session at the end.
-If you have any questions during the talk, feel free to ask them in the chat or save them for the Q&A session.
+If you have any questions during the talk, feel free to ask them in the chat box or save them for the Q&A session.
 -->

 ---